The Republic: Revolution, Fragmentation and Defeat.

 The Socialist Party, PSOE (Partido Socialista Obrero Español) and its union affiliate, the UGT (Unión General de Trabajadores);

-The Anarchists and their union equivalent, the CNT (Confederación Nacional de Trabajo);
+The Anarchists and their union arm, the CNT (Confederación Nacional de Trabajo);

 The Communists, split between pro-Trotskyists/anti-Stalinists POUM (Partido Obrero de Unificación Marxista) and the pro-Stalin PCE (Partido Comunista de España);